AdesisNetlife/authrc/README.md

 The file must be a well formed [JSON][4] object containing a set of properties which implement the `Host` config object.

-Here an example of a basic file
+Here an basic file example

 ```json
 {